Kidney stones are as painful as labor. However, with a proper diet, you can prevent feeling that pain again.

 Drink about 2.5L of fluids every day.
 This will help water down your pee and prevent crystallization.
 Dehydration is a big issue for kidney stones, and many people don’t realize just how dehydrated they are.
 Avoid sugary drinks and certain teas, depending on the type of kidney stones you have.

 Don’t avoid eating calcium-rich foods.
 This type of diet will strengthen your bones and muscle.
 However, be careful with taking calcium supplements.
-This may worsen your situation if you have calcium oxalate stones.
+This may worsen your situation as calcium oxalate stones.
 If a doctor does not recommend them, replace them with a proper diet.

 Reduce salt intake